 Usage Metrics and Reporting

 In some cases, you may want to monitor the customer’s usage of the software to ensure compliance with the license terms.
-Define how usage will be measured and reported.
+Clearly outline how to measure and report usage.

 Reserve the right to audit the customer’s usage to ensure compliance with the license terms.
 Specify how and when these audits may occur.